Natfan/work/btec/u7/a3/writeup.markdown

 >* sexual health
 >* criminal records

 To summarize, this law enables the fair use and storage of data, and does not allow it to be misused or inaccurate.
-It also requires that the data is updated regularly and removed when no longer neededd.
+It also requires that the data is updated regularly and removed when no longer needed.

+On the flip side of this, there is the Freedom of information Act of 2000.
+This act enables private citizens to be able to access all public public records, including government facilities and instituations.
+The following is an extract from the document.

+>The main principle behind freedom of information legislation is that people have a right to know about the activities of public authorities, unless there is a good reason for them not to.
+This is sometimes described as a presumption or assumption in favour of disclosure.
+The Act is also sometimes described as purpose and applicant blind.
+>
+>This means that:
+>
+>* everybody has a right to access official information.
+Disclosure of information should be the default – in other words, information should be kept private only when there is a good reason and it is permitted by the Act;
+>* an applicant (requester) does not need to give you a reason for wanting the information.
+On the contrary, you must justify refusing them information;
+>* you must treat all requests for information equally, except under some circumstances relating to vexatious requests and personal data (see When can we refuse a request? for details on these).
+The information someone can get under the Act should not be affected by who they are.
+You should treat all requesters equally, whether they are journalists, local residents, public authority employees, or foreign researchers; and
+>* because you should treat all requesters equally, you should only disclose information under the Act if you would disclose it to anyone else who asked.
+In other words, you should consider any information you release under the Act as if it were being released to the world at large.

 ### Security Laws
 ree